GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - [GitHub](https://github.com/) For storing the repository.
 - [realfavicongenerator](https://realfavicongenerator.net/) For generating the favicons.
 # Testing
 The website has been validated and tested using the methods listed below.
-The results of these tests have been used to refine the code as much as possible to my current level of knowledge.
+The results of these tests have been used to help refine the code as much as possible to my current level of knowledge.
 ## Validation:
 - HTML: [validator.w3.org](https://validator.w3.org/) -
 - CSS: - [jigsaw.w3.org/css-validator](https://jigsaw.w3.org/css-validator/) - No Errors Found / ## Warnings